MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/set-up-hgs-for-always-encrypted-in-sql-server.md

 Attestation proves the machine hosting SQL Server, which contains the enclave, is in the correct state and can be trusted.
 For the rest of this topic, we'll refer to the machine hosting SQL Server as simply the host machine.

-There are two, mutually-exclusive ways for the application to attest:
+There are two, mutually exclusive ways for the application to attest:

-- Host key attestation authorizes a host by proving it possesses a known and trusted private key
+- Host key attestation authorizes a host by proving it possesses a known and trusted private key.
+Host key attestation and either a physical or a virtual host machine is recommended for pre-production environments.
-- TPM attestation validates hardware measurements to ensure the correct binaries and security policies are in use on the machine
+- TPM attestation validates hardware measurements to make sure a host runs only the correct binaries and security policies.
+TPM attestation and a physical host machine (not a virtual machine) running SQL Server is recommended for production environments.

 For more information about the Host Guardian Service and what it can measure, see [Guarded fabric and shielded VMs overview](https://docs.microsoft.com/windows-server/virtualization/guarded-fabric-shielded-vm/guarded-fabric-and-shielded-vms).
 Note that although the documents talk about shielded VMs, the same protections, architecture and best practices apply to SQL Server Always Encrypted using VBS enclaves.